Why working with a web developer takes your client projects to the next level

 As a designer, you are judged by the end result.
 A beautiful website that loads slowly or doesn't work properly falls back on your reputation, even if the problem was in the technical implementation.

-The power of specialization
+The power of specialisation

 This is where the magic of collaboration comes in.
 By partnering with an experienced web developer, you can focus on what you do best: the creative process, client contact, and translating requirements into visual concepts.

-Your partner takes care of all the technical aspects: fast load times, security, mobile-friendliness, and search engine optimization.
+Your partner takes care of all the technical aspects: fast load times, security, mobile-friendliness, and search engine optimisation.
 You remain the main contact for your client, but have someone behind the scenes who makes sure everything works perfectly technically.

 More than just outsourcing